 The drinking water we supply is of excellent quality and is regularly tested to make sure it remains this way.

-We are one of Australia’s largest water suppliers delivering around 370 billion litres of high quality drinking water from 60 drinking water dams and weirs, 94 licensed borefields and 2 major desalination plants to over 1.25 million properties through 34,680 km of water mains.
+We are one of Australia’s largest water suppliers delivering around 363 billion litres of high-quality drinking water from 82 drinking water dams and weirs, 144 licensed borefields and 2 major desalination plants to over 1.29 million properties through 34,680 km of water mains.

 Managing our drinking water quality

-To deliver safe drinking water, we run an extensive drinking water quality monitoring program.
-Our water quality performance is based on more than 65,000 water samples from water sources, treatment plants and pipe networks which supply our customers, and over 200,000 individual analyses performed by independent laboratories.
+To deliver safe drinking water, we run an extensive water quality monitoring program.
+We base our performance on more than 68,000 samples from water sources, treatment plants and pipe networks that supply our customers, and over 255,600 individual analyses performed by independent laboratories.

 We also have a Drinking Water Quality Policy and a Water Source Protection Policy, which set out our commitments in supplying safe, high quality drinking water to our customers and protecting our water catchments.